 - Privacy (Parliament): The Privacy Legislation Amendment (Enforcement and Other Measures) Bill 2022 has passed Parliament.
 It increases the maximum penalties for serious or repeated privacy breaches from the current $2.22 million to whichever is the greater of: $50 million; three times the value of any benefit obtained through the misuse of information; or, 30 per cent of a company’s adjusted turnover in the relevant period.
 It also provides the Australian Information Commissioner with greater powers to resolve privacy breaches and quickly share information about data breaches to help protect customers.
 These quick fix changes come ahead of an overall of the Privacy Act next year, after the Attorney-General’s review.

-- UCT (Parliament): the Treasury Laws Amendment (More Competition, Better Prices) Bill 2022 has passed Parliament.
-It amends the Competition and Consumer Act 2010 and Australian Securities and Investments Commission Act 2001 to establish a civil penalty regime prohibiting the use of, and reliance on, unfair contract terms in standard form contracts, and expands the class of contracts that are covered by the unfair contract terms.
-This is a big one — no longer will unfair contract terms be simply void, instead there will be penalties attached.
+- Unfair Contract Terms (UCT) (Parliament): The Treasury Laws Amendment (More Competition, Better Prices) Bill 2022 has passed Parliament.
+It amends the Competition and Consumer Act 2010 and Australian Securities and Investments Commission Act 2001 to establish a civil penalty regime prohibiting the use of, and reliance on, UCTs in standard form contracts, and expands the class of contracts that are covered by the UCT.
+This is a big one no longer will UCTs be simply void, instead there will be penalties attached.
 Start reviewing those contracts now!
-(We have developed a comprehensive table to assist that review if it will assist — email me for a copy.)
+We have developed a comprehensive table to assist that review if it will assist email me for a copy.

 Thought for the future: Spring sitting of Parliament ends on 1 December 2022.
 Expect the Parliament to push through a number of big pieces of legislation before they break e.g. FAR, CSLR, etc.